 Notice to Recreational Fishermen

 Most of the recreational fish species sought by Connecticut anglers are managed by fishery management plans developed and implemented by the Atlantic States Marine Fisheries Commission (ASFMC).
 The Atlantic Coastal Fisheries Cooperative Management Act requires that states comply with mandatory provisions of these plans.
-Upon consideration of public comment obtained at an ASFMC Public Hearing on summer flounder on January 10, 2017 and a DEEP Public Meeting regarding summer flounder and black sea bass on February 22, 2017, and comment from the Marine Advisory Group at a meeting on February 23, 2017, the management measures for summer flounder have been amended as indicated below.
-The management measures for black sea bass may have to be amended later in the year.
+Upon consideration of public comment obtained at an ASFMC Public Hearing for tautog on June 26, 2017, an ASFMC Public Hearing for black sea bass on January 10, 2018, a DEEP Public Meeting regarding tautog, summer flounder, scup, and black sea bass on March 5, 2018, written comment, and comment from the Marine Advisory Group at a meeting on March 12, 2018, the management measures for tautog, summer flounder, scup and black sea bass have been amended as indicated below.

 Minimum Size: 9 inches, Creel Limit: 25 fish;